Building Equitable Communities with the Sustainable CT Framework

 Help for Your Community

-This highly interactive training provides a comprehensive introduction to equity, diversity, and inclusion (DEI).
-The training offers a variety of tools and teaching methods including graphic facilitation, visual imagery, theoretical models, small group dialogue and kinesthetic interaction, to create a dynamic space that supports all types of learners.
+Classroom leaders offer a variety of tools and teaching methods including graphic facilitation, visual imagery, theoretical models, small group dialogue, and kinesthetic interaction, to create a dynamic space that supports all types of learners.